 Answers to frequently asked questions about volunteering for the 2026 U.S. Women's Open.

-The one committee within the 2026 U.S. Women’s Open Volunteer Program that will recruit Youth volunteers is the Standard Bearers committee.
-Youth volunteers are volunteers between the ages of 15 and 21.
-The Standard Bearer committee will be filled at a first-come, first-served basis.
+Youth volunteers have the opportunity to participate in our Standard Bearers committee.
+These volunteers must be between the ages of 14 and 21.
+The Standard Bearer committee will be filled on a first-come, first-served basis and will become available in the winter of 2025.

 The general volunteer apparel is currently being designed.
 Once finalized, samples will be provided on the volunteer website.